-The National Museum of Animals & Society Presents
+The Animal Museum Presents

 Animals have played an important yet complex role in our lives.
 Humans have hunted and bred animals for food, feared them as predators, revered them as spiritual beings, enlisted them as laborers, sacrificed them in scientific experiments, and prized them as pampered pets.

 With their innate curiosity and unselfconscious joy of life, they can be enlisted to fill the void in our lives where human interaction and connection to nature is inhibited.
 Their beauty and otherness has inspired multiple reactions—pure appreciation, the desire to own them, mold them, steal their horns and hides, and train them to entertain us.

 In Beasts of Burden sixteen artists working in diverse media examine our complicated connections to these creatures, and the many ways they are entwined in our lives and psyches.

 "We were very moved by these thought-provoking and diverse works."